SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 Tara is a real-time entertainment-industry brand aimed at connecting local performing talent, with a special focus on casting, job opportunities, and much more.

-# Target Users
+# Persona/Target Users:

-Artists looking for work in film, television, theater, commercials, voiceover, radio and more mediums and needing help to tailor and manage their careers, as well as casting directors and talent recruiters looking to hire the perfect cast and crew for their projects are our target audience.
+1)Artists looking for work in film, television, theater, commercials, voiceover, radio and more mediums and needing help to tailor and manage their careers, 2)Casting directors and talent recruiters looking to hire the perfect cast and crew for their projects are our target audience.

+# Hill Statement
+Bringing together Talent and Opportunity in the arts and music industry through a commonn platform TARA and connect each other on real-time.

 # Technology